-If you are the deceased's Personal Representative and you are an existing member - just let us know your member number.
+If you are the deceased's Personal Representative and you are an existing AWA Alliance Bank customer - just let us know your customer number.

-If you are the deceased's Personal Representative and you are not a member, we are legally required to correctly identify you before we can provide you with any information about the deceased's accounts.
+If you are the deceased's Personal Representative and you are not an AWA Alliance Bank customer, we are legally required to correctly identify you before we can provide you with any information about the deceased's accounts.

-So that we can identify you, please visit on of our branches with at least one of the following original identification documents:
+So that we can identify you, please visit an AWA Alliance Bank branch with at least one of the following original identification documents: